 - Zero Trans Fat products only

 Registered Dietitians at the local school level develop menu patterns and conduct nutrient analysis on the weekly menu.
 State officials conduct nutrient analysis every 3 years.

 MySchoolApps is a fast and secure way to apply for free and reduced meal benefits.

 The new school year requires a new meal application.
-Although school meals will be provide free to all children, school funding and eligibility for other programs depend on completed meal applications.
-A new meal application must be completed if you have not already turned in an application for the new school year.
+A new meal application must be completed each school year.
 School meal eligibility does not roll over from year to year.
 It is important to submit a completed meal application as soon as possible. *Only one meal application is needed per family.

 Non-Discrimination & Civil Rights Statements

 202 Chesterfield Avenue, Centreville, MD 21617